-The most beautiful thing about Slovenia is its nature.
+The unique nature is what makes Slovenia special.
 In a single day you can take a morning walk in an autumnal forest, bathe in the Adriatic in the afternoon, and go skiing in the evening.
-Slovenia combines the Alps, the Mediterranean, the Pannonian Plain and the Karst.
-It’s honestly one of the most diversified countries we have been to in Europe!
-It’s unbelievable that it is so small and has so much to offer.

-There are over ten thousands caves in Slovenia.
-If you want to visit them all (one cave every single day) it will take you almost three years.
-Unfortunately, most of them are closed for public because of the safety reasons.
+If you want to visit them all (one cave every single day) it will take you almost three years!
+It’s just theoretical, as most of the caves are closed for the public because of safety reasons.

-The Postojna Cave is the most visited cave in Europe and the only one in the world with a double-track railway.
-The Postojna Cave system is 20.6 km long, has many galleries, chambers and it’s million years old.
+Postojna also the most visited cave in Europe and the only one in the world with a double-track railway.
+Its system is 20.6 km long, has many galleries, and chambers.

 The Vilenica cave in Slovenia is the oldest cave available for tourists in Europe.
 Tourists from around the world have been visiting it since 1633.

-Ljubljana in local language is translates as “The loved one”.
+Ljubljana in the local language can be translated as “Beloved”.
 How awesome is that?

-In Slovenia 216 sq. kilometres of land is covered by vineyards.
+In Slovenia, 216 sq. kilometers of land is covered by vineyards.

 The world’s oldest vineyard (400 years old) is located in Maribor on the North East of Slovenia.
 The other famous wine region is Bela Krajina.